gluon-lang/gluon/book/src/anatomy-of-a-gluon-program.md

 guess_number ()
 ```

 Now there is at least a way to guess again on the same number!
-It is still a rather tedious game though as the only hint we get is that the number is between 1 and 100 so lets add the last part of letting the program tell whether the guess is to high or to low.
+It is still a rather tedious game though as the only hint we get is that the number is between 1 and 100 so lets add the last part of letting the program tell whether the guess is too high or too low.

 ```f#,rust
 let io @ { ? } = import! std.io